|Overall Rating||Liked it!|

 Ethics Statement: We don’t get paid by the manufacturer to write these reviews.
 We do make money from the “Where To Buy” links, but this is our best attempt at an honest and objective review from an average riders’ perspective.

 On Snow Feel: The 2014 B-Street has a little bit more of a stable ride between the feet than the previous models.
 It’s not going to be like C2 BTX but it’s a little better than the old continuous rocker/BTX profile.
-It borders on being semi-stable and it’s got a better feel between the feet.
+It borders on being semi-stable and it’s got a better feeling between the feet.
 This is a fun jibby easy going park ride with great grip.

 Powder: It’s not bad in the powder but the deeper it gets the more challenging it will be to keep afloat.
-Especially if you size down like you should to have a better time in the Jib Park.
+Especially if you size down like you should have a better time in the Jib Park.

 Speed: The B-Street 2014 isn’t much different than the 2013 and it’s not that much when it comes to getting some speed.
 It’s pretty soft and chattery but its more doable than you would think.